TourCMS/tourcms-php/README.md

 // Create a new TourCMS instance
 $tourcms = new TourCMS($marketplace_id, $api_key, 'simplexml');
+// 'simplexml' returns as a SimpleXMLObject
+// 'raw' returns the XML as as String

 // Call the API
 // Here as a quick example we search for some tours